bevy-cheatbook/bevy-cheatbook/src/programming/events.md

 ## Possible Pitfalls

 Beware of frame delay / 1-frame-lag.
 This can occur if Bevy runs the receiving system before the sending system.
-The receiving system will only get a chance to receive the events on the next frame update.
-If you need to ensure that events are handled immediately / during the same frame, you can use [explicit system ordering][cb::system-order].
+The receiving system will only get a chance to receive the events the next time it runs.
+If you need to ensure that events are handled immediately / on time, you can use [explicit system ordering][cb::system-order].

-Beware of lost events if you do not read events every frame, or at least once every other frame update.
-A common situation where this can occur is when using a [fixed timestep][cb::fixedtimestep] or [run conditions][cb::rc].
+If your systems have [run conditions][cb::rc], beware that they might miss some events when they are not running!
+If your system does not check for events at least once every other frame or [fixed timestep][cb::fixedtimestep], the events will be lost.

-If you want events to persist for longer than two frames, you can [implement a custom cleanup/management strategy][cb::event-manual].
+If you want events to persist for longer than that, you can [implement a custom cleanup/management strategy][cb::event-manual].
 However, you can only do this for your own event types.
 There is no solution for Bevy's [built-in][builtins::event] types.